 Schedules and carries out routine plant maintenance; coordinates major maintenance and repair work with a superior; requisitions equipment and supplies; makes recommendations concerning plant operating procedures and modifications to plant and equipment.

-Operates laboratory equipment for process control and monitoring purposes; makes routine chemical analyses on water/wastewater samples.
+Supervises the operation of laboratory equipment for process control and monitoring purposes; supervises routine chemical analyses on water/wastewater samples.

 Supervises and provides training to employees in work methods and procedures; determines the need for special attention

 to operating or maintenance requirements and leaves instructions for other shift personnel for their execution; keeps plant records and prepares periodic summary reports of operations.

 KNOWLEDGE, ABILITIES AND SKILLS

 Thorough knowledge of the operating principles and practices and the maintenance requirements of the mechanical and electrical equipment and machinery utilized in the assigned plant facilities.

 Considerable knowledge of the occupational hazards and safety precautions involved in the work.